pcmulder/anki-mcp-server/llms-install.md

-# Installing anki-server with LLMs
+# Installing anki-mcp-server with LLMs

-This guide provides step-by-step instructions for installing and configuring the anki-server MCP server using Large Language Models (LLMs).
+This guide provides step-by-step instructions for installing and configuring the anki-mcp-server MCP server using Large Language Models (LLMs).

 ## Prerequisites